element7-io/cookiecutter-aws-ecs-service/README.md

-# Cookiecutter java-docker
+# Cookiecutter aws-ecs-service

-Cookiecutter is a CLI utility that bootstraps projects from existing templates. **This repository contains an opinionated cookiecutter template to deploy a docker container as a fargate service on an existing ECS Cluster.** A project instantiated from this template can be used a hosting layer for other cookiecutters, such as [cookiecutter-java-docker](https://bitbucket.org/persgroep/cookiecutter-java-docker)
+Cookiecutter is a tool that creates projects from project templates. **This repository contains an cookiecutter template to deploy a docker container as a fargate service on an existing ECS Cluster.**

 ### Prerequisites